Semrush helps you:

 To come up with your own seed keywords, think about the core aspects of your business, industry, product, or service.
 And brainstorm ideas you can use as starting points to find more keywords.

-For example, if you’re a mechanic with your own garage, you might come up with the following seed keywords:
+For example, if you’re a mechanic with a garage, you might start with basic terms like “mechanic” or “auto repair.”

 You can also use keyword tools to find more seed keywords.

-For example, imagine you sold bullet journals and wanted to use content marketing to drive more traffic to your online store.
+Let’s say you want to use content marketing to drive more traffic to your auto shop.

 You could use Answer The Public to get lots of seed keyword ideas for further keyword research.